Horizon-Builder/Horizon-Builder/CONTRIBUTING.md

 pyenv local <x.y.z>
 ```

-Then, install and activate the environment with:
+Using [Poetry](https://python-poetry.org/docs/), install and activate the environment with:

 ```bash
 poetry install